RamishRasool14/Audio-Analysis/README.md

 - Streamlit: Web app framework for creating interactive user interfaces.
 - Pydub: Audio processing library for handling audio files.
+- FFmpeg: Multimedia framework for handling audio and video files.

 Feel free to explore and enhance the functionality of the Audio Sentiment Analysis App according to your requirements!